 It’s nothing short of a shame that the film industry’s power of influence has, too often, been used to glorify the stereotypical male hero, while the women seems to have been placed on the screen simply as “set-props.“ In my opinion, if the character doesn’t speak a single word, is partially naked, or dressed in sexually revealing clothes – which is the case for nearly 30 percent of all female characters, she is, in fact, more of a set-prop than a character.

 Unfortunately, the gender imbalance on-screen is just as present behind the camera.
 Did you know that the first Academy Awards were held almost a century ago, and that during that time, only one woman has won the Oscar for Best Director?
-Out of all those 88 award ceremonies, Kathryn Bigelow is the only woman who has had the pleasure of stepping onto the podium and receiving that 8.5-pound golden wonder with the inscription “Best Director” on it.
-This, of course, cannot be blamed solely on the Academy, as they are voting for the best films of the year regardless of who made them.
-But there are too few female directors out there, and too few producers who are willing to give them a chance.
+Out of all those 88 award ceremonies, Kathryn Bigelow is the only woman who has had the pleasure of stepping onto the podium and receiving that 8.5-pound golden wonder with the inscription “Best Achievement in Directing” on it.
+This, of course, cannot be blamed solely on the Academy, as they are voting on the best films regardless of who made them.
+Whether or not the voting is fair and unbiased is a topic for another editorial, but there are too few female directors out there, and too few producers who are willing to give them a chance.

 I entered the world of blogging precisely two years ago, and in that regard I took the time to look through the stats of my most popular posts.
 So consider this my blogaversary gift to you guys.
 None of these posts would’ve made it to the list without your continuous interest, you know.
 Thank you!